harshaanNihal/hackThisRepo/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Admin.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+All complaints will be reviewed and investigated, resulting in a response deemed necessary and appropriate to the circumstances.
+The project team is obligated to maintain confidentiality concerning the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.